Economy of the state of São Paulo

-Located in the Southeast Region, the second smallest in the country in territorial extension, the State of São Paulo borders two of the three states of the Region, Minas Gerais and Rio de Janeiro, and with Paraná to the south and Mato Grosso do Sul to the west, in addition to the Atlantic Ocean to the southeast.
+Located in the Southeast Region, the second smallest in the country by area, the State of São Paulo borders two of the three states of the Region, Minas Gerais and Rio de Janeiro, and with Paraná to the south and Mato Grosso do Sul to the west, in addition to the Atlantic Ocean to the southeast.
 The federative unit offers an excellent infrastructure logistics for investments, due to the good conditions and extension of its road network, as well as its infrastructure waterway, port and airport.
 The interconnection of these networks allows an efficient multimodal transport system.
 According to a survey carried out by the National Transport Confederation (CNT), 19 of the 20 best highways in Brazil are located in the state, thus being the best road network in the country, with 81.6% of its extension classified as excellent or good.
 In addition, it has the largest and main port in Brazil – one of the main ones in the world – and the largest port complex in Latin America: the Porto de Santos; and the largest and second busiest airport in Latin America, the São Paulo-Guarulhos Airport.
 In 2018, the state exported around 52.3 billion dollars, which represented 21.8% of Brazilian exports.
-Among its largest consumer markets are Associação Latino-Americana de Integração (Aladi), to which it exported 30.23%; the North American Free Trade Agreement (NAFTA), 22.47%; Mercosur, 15.96%.
+Among its largest consumer markets are the Latin American Integration Association, to which it exported 30.23%; the North American Free Trade Agreement, 22.47%; Mercosur, 15.96%.
 With regard to countries, the United States stands out with 17.36% of exported products, followed by China, with 12.46%.
-With regard to imports, the two countries remain the main partners, but with the reverse order: the latter accounts for 18.72% of the value of imports from São Paulo, while the United States, 17.43%; Alemanha represents 9.41%.
+With regard to imports, the two countries remain the main partners, but with the reverse order: the latter accounts for 18.72% of the value of imports from São Paulo, while the United States, 17.43%; Germany represents 9.41%.

 ICMS collection in São Paulo is the highest in the country.
 In 2012, it was R$ thousand or 33.4% of the entire collection of Brazilian states.
-The state's gross revenue generated something like $550 billion at purchasing power parity.
+The state's gross revenue generated approximately $550 billion at purchasing power parity.

 Despite continuing to grow economically, the state of São Paulo has been losing part of its share in the national GDP, evidently due to the development of other states.
 In 1990 the state accounted for 37.3% of Brazil's gross domestic product.
 In 2008, participation in the total production of goods and services in the country was 33.1%.
 In 2009, the share was 33.5%, falling again to 33.1% in 2010 and 32.1% in 2013 and rising to 32.2% in 2014.